-- Advocates for and provides strategic direction for the DFPS and their respective programs COOP process. - Reviews and approves high-level DFPS COOP deliverables. - Resolves escalated issues and assists the DFPS Business Continuity Planner in making critical decisions based on recommendations. - Provides information and participates in events that further the DFPS' ability to implement continuity of operations.
+- Advocates for and provides strategic direction for DFPS and their respective programs COOP process. - Reviews and approves high-level DFPS COOP deliverables. - Resolves escalated issues and assists the DFPS Business Continuity Planner in making critical decisions based on recommendations. - Provides information and participates in events that further DFPS's ability to implement continuity of operations.